Constraining the gravitational-wave emission of core-collapse supernovae with ground-based detectors: The Gravitational-wave background model

 The differential source event rate $\mathrm{d}R(z)/\mathrm{d}z$ in Eq.~\eqref{eq:omega_gw} is given by

-where $\dot\rho_*(z)$ is the cosmic star formation rate (SFR) per comoving volume in units of $M_\odot\,\mathrm{Mpc}^{-3}\,\mathrm{yr}^{-1}$.
-We adopt the parameterized form of the $\dot\rho_*(z)$ from Ref.~\cite{Madau:2014bja}.
+where $\dot\rho_*(z)$ is the cosmic star formation rate per comoving volume in units of $M_\odot\,\mathrm{Mpc}^{-3}\,\mathrm{yr}^{-1}$.
+We adopt the parametrized form of the $\dot\rho_*(z)$ from Ref.~\cite{Madau:2014bja}.
 Here, $\mathrm{d}V/\mathrm{d}z$ is the comoving volume element, and $\Phi(m)$ is the stellar initial mass function (IMF), for which we use the modified Salpeter A form~\cite{Baldry:2003xi}.
-We assume that each CCSN event arises from a progenitor with initial mass between 8~$M_\odot$ and 100~$M_\odot$, consistent with Ref.~\cite{Smartt:2009zr}.
+We assume that each CCSN event arises from a progenitor with initial mass between 8~$M_\odot$ and 100~$M_\odot$~\cite{Smartt:2009zr}.
+We note that the progenitor mass range or the choice of IMF enters the GWB model through the overall event-rate normalization in Eq.~\eqref{eq-rate}.
+This normalization scales the amplitude of $\Omega_{\rm CCSNe}(f)$ and is therefore degenerate with the spectrum normalization parameter $A$.
+Since our analysis marginalizes over $A$ over a broad prior range, our results are insensitive to the IMF model or CCSNe progenitor mass range.
+The true mass range for successful supernova explosions might be narrower than the one adopted here.
+For example, stars above $\sim 40\,M_\odot$ may collapse directly to black holes, without producing a supernova.
+However, for the IMF adopted here, changing the mass integral from $8$--$100\,M_\odot$ to $8$--$40\,M_\odot$ reduces the rate normalization by only $8\%$.
+Therefore, we ignore the uncertainty associated with IMF and CCSNe progenitor mass range in this work.
+We note, however, that although the progenitor mass range is degenerate with the normalization $A$, this parameter directly affects the inferred total GW energy, and the resulting constraints implicitly depend on the assumed progenitor mass range.

 Combining the above expressions, the resulting energy density spectrum of the GWB from CCSNe becomes

 As noted in Ref.~\cite{Zhu:2010af}, the contribution of CCSNe to the overall event rate becomes negligible beyond redshift $z \sim 6$.
 We adopt a redshift cutoff of $z_* = 10$ in our analysis.